Spiritual Growth and Transformation

 For those who are already living in relatively healthy, moral, and satisfying ways, such activity may be described as “growth” with increased focus on religious/spiritual perspectives.

 But for those who are suffering, troubled, regretful, or confused, the activity may point toward more substantial change, which may be described as “transformation”.
 As Patrick McNamara described this in “The Neuroscience of Religious Experience”, “To let go of unworthy attachments, the old Self has to ‘die,’ sacrifice its old loves.
 Unless the old Self dies, the new Self cannot emerge or be born. . . “

 As has long been recognized by religious traditions, substantial growth involves more than good intentions and occasional activities.
 It can require ongoing attention and approaches that may involve bodies as well as minds, emotions as well as intellect, and formation of habits (or alteration of original responses) where, through repeated practice, things that one once required conscious effort become automatic.

 Karen Armstrong gave an example: “Compassion is a practically acquired knowledge, like dancing.
 You must do it and practice diligently day by day.”

-Approaches that can be used as parts of spiritual growth are discussed in more detail at the following pages:
+For some, meditation is a focus of ongoing practice.
+Some other approaches that can be used as parts of spiritual growth are discussed in more detail at the following pages:

 Return to Religious Practices page